Lightnet/gdb-auth-vue-node/README.md

  * [Babel js](https://babeljs.io/)

 # Information:
  Simple prototype build for gun.js, vue.js and babel.js setup stand alone decentralized database for prototype project build.
 The javascript code language is Babel.js, Vue.js and other loader support to build in to javascript html readable format.

  It very basics examples for auth, forum post, todolist, and other test builds.

+ Public chat and posts are not working at the momenent.

  Check for more information on docs folder.